Eastbourne: Electricity supply

 Eastbourne Electric Light Co. started up on 4 September 1882 illuminating The Parades with 22 Brush arc lamps.
 Several large shops were lit with incandescent lamps powered from generators located at the Bedfordwell waterworks.
 An alternating current system was introduced in 1883, from a generating plant at The Old Brewery in Junction Road.
 By 1888 there were 1,700 lamps on the system; a new generating plant was added in 1899 including 30 kW, 75 kW, 100 kW, 50 kW, 150 kW and 200 kW generators.
 There were five circuits distributing electricity around the town through rubber insulated cables.
 After a few years the rubber deteriorated and faults were frequent.
 The Eastbourne Corporation purchased the undertaking on 1 January 1900 and the original Electricity Works was closed down in July 1902.

 Eastbourne County Borough Corporation began construction of Eastbourne power station in the first decade of the twentieth century.
 It supplied electricity, firstly for street lighting then other uses.
 The station had a single brick chimney and three wooden cooling towers.
 Upon nationalisation of the electricity industry in 1948 ownership of the station passed to the British Electricity Authority and then to the Central Electricity Generating Board.
 In 1954 the station generated 2,652 MWh of electricity and burned 3,500 tons of coal.
 In 1966 the power station had a generating capacity of 9.0 MW and delivered 3,165 MWh of electricity.
 The CEGB later closed the station and it was subsequently demolished.

 Culture

 Towner Art Gallery

 The Towner Art Gallery is Eastbourne's principal arts gallery and arts education hub.
 After being located for many years in Eastbourne Manor House, within Gildredge Park, it relocated next to the Congress Theatre in 2009.
 The gallery holds one of the most important collections of public art in southern England.
-The venue will host the 2023 Turner Prize.
+The venue hosted the 2023 Turner Prize.